- Why it's rad: Lubed with nanoceramic grease, these bearings are a favorite of downhill longboarders everywhere.

 Inner and Outer Races

 The inner and outer races (aka inner and outer rings) are the tracks on which the balls roll on.
 These are almost always made out of steel.
 Races are kept together by the balls themselves, so it is important to note that bearings are not particularly well suited for side loads.
 When a side load is placed on the bearing, the inner and outer races want to separate.
 This creates pressures that can damage your balls and races.
-To combat this to some degree, we always recommend using bearing spacers.
+To combat this to some degree, we always recommend using bearing spacers and washers.

 Why Wheels Can Wobble